msfjarvis/msfjarvis.dev/content/posts/writing-your-own-nix-flake-checks.md

   });
 ```

+I needed a space separated list of my shell scripts to pass to shfmt and shellcheck, so I used a library function from nixpkgs called `concatStringsSep` that takes a list, and concatenates it together with the given separator.
+That's the `files` binding declared in the snippet above.

 Here I ran into my first problem: Nix expects every derivation to generate an output which meant this doesn't actually build.

 ```